TheKohan/jj-it-fetcher/README.md

 # jj-it-fetcher

-Job board scraper with minimalistic web ui.
+Job board scraper with integrated discord notifications to keep you posted daily.
+Features a minimalistic ui with offers preview.
 You can check the live version [here](https://jj-it-fetcher.kohan.dev/app).

 ## Description